 §2H1.1.
-Going in Disguise to Deprive of Rights
+Conspiracy to Interfere with Civil Rights; Going in Disguise to Deprive of Rights

 - (a) Base Offense Level (Apply the greater): - (1) 15; or - (2) 2 plus the offense level applicable to any underlying offense. - (b) Specific Offense Characteristic - (1) If the defendant was a public official at the time of the offense, increase by 4 levels.